Emmanuel Macron: Early political career

-Deputy Secretary-General of the Élysée
+Deputy Secretary-General of the Élysée (2012–2014)

 On 15 May 2012, Macron became the deputy secretary-general of the Élysée, a senior role in President François Hollande's staff.
 Macron served with Nicolas Revel.
 He served under the secretary-general, Pierre-René Lemas.

 During the summer of 2012, Macron put forward a proposal that would increase the 35-hour work week to 37 hours until 2014.
 He also tried to hold back the large tax increases on the highest earners that were planned by the government.
 Hollande refused Macron's proposals.
-Nicolas Revel, the other deputy secretary-general of the Élysée whom he was serving with, opposed Macron on a proposed budget responsibility pact.
-Revel generally worked on social policy.
+In 2013, his was one of the deciding votes against regulating the salaries of CEOs.
+Nicolas Revel, the other deputy secretary-general of the Élysée opposed Macron on a proposed budget responsibility pact favoured by the Medef.

-Macron was one of the deciding voices on not regulating the salaries of CEOs.

 On 10 June 2014, it was announced that Macron had resigned from his role and was replaced by Laurence Boone.
-Reasons for his departure were that he was disappointed to not be included in the first Government of Manuel Valls and also frustrated by his lack of influence in the reforms proposed by the government.
+Reasons given for his departure included his disappointment at not being included in the first Government of Manuel Valls and his frustration with his lack of influence on the reforms proposed by the government.
 This was following the appointment of Jean-Pierre Jouyet as chief of staff.

 Jouyet said that Macron left to "continue personal aspirations" and create his own financial consultancy firm.
-It was later reported that Macron was planning to create an investment firm that would attempt to fund educational projects.
-Macron was shortly afterwards employed at the University of Berlin with the help of businessman Alain Minc.
-Macron was awarded the position of research fellow.
-Macron had also sought a position at Harvard University.
+It was later reported that he was planning to create an investment firm that would attempt to fund educational projects.
+Shortly afterwards he was hired as a research fellow at the University of Berlin with the help of businessman Alain Minc.
+He had also sought a position at Harvard University.

-Macron was offered a chance to be a candidate in the municipal elections in 2014 in his hometown of Amiens.
-He declined the offer.
-Manuel Valls attempted to appoint Macron as the Budget Minister, but François Hollande rejected the idea due to Macron's never being elected before.
+Offered a chance to be a candidate in the municipal elections in 2014 in his hometown of Amiens, Macron declined, leading François Hollande to reject Manuel Valls's idea of appointing him Budget Minister, as he had never been elected to public office.